shdwcat/markdown-it-wikilinks/README.md

 **Default:** `.html`

-Append this suffix to every URL.
+Append this suffix to every link that doesn't already end with it.

+If left blank, links will use the same extension as the markdown file itself.
+For example `[[Foo]]` in a file named `bar.md` will link to `Foo.md`.

 ```js
 const html = require('markdown-it')()